Here's What Election Day 2018 Looked Like Around the Country

 Mark Wallheiser—Getty Images

-California Democratic gubernatorial candidate Gavin Newsom kisses his son while waiting for his wife to receive her ballot in Larkspur, California, on Nov.
-6, 2018.
+California Democratic gubernatorial candidate Gavin Newsom kisses his son while waiting for his wife to receive her ballot in Larkspur, Calif.

 Elijah Nouvelage—Reuters